(Disclosure: Some of the links below may be affiliate links)

 Out of this downpayment, half of it must be cash, and the rest can be pension assets.
 So, you will have to accumulate this money over time to be able to buy a house.

-With that, you have to make sure that you are not getting low on cash.
+With that, you must ensure you are not getting low on cash.
 You need to keep your emergency fund.
 And you need to keep a buffer for safety.

 When renting, you will probably have to set aside a few months of rent as a guarantee.
 But this is about all the cash you will need.